-The calculations include assumptions about the probability that a Member becomes sick, or that their plan lapses or ends for any other reason.
-We separately consider plans where Members that are currently sick and receiving payment under their plans so that we allow for the additional cash outflow.
+The calculations include assumptions about the probability that a Member becomes sick and, if so, for how long, or that their product lapses or ends for any other reason.
+We separately consider products where Members that are currently sick and receiving payment so that we allow for the additional cash outflow.

-We assume that each plan bears an equal share of the investment and administration expenses for every month and that the total expenses are covered in full.
-We expect new plans to bear their share of future expenses, and we allow for plans that end, whatever the reason.
+We assume that each product bears an equal share of the investment and administration expenses for every month and that the total expenses are covered in full.
+We expect new products to bear their share of future expenses, and we allow for products that end, whatever the reason.

 The monthly cash flows are added up and converted to today's value: that is, a lump sum now equivalent to all future cash flows.
-This value is the Best Estimate Liability for these plans.
+This value is the Best Estimate Liability for these products.